Emergency Dentistry – Frisco, TX

 Will my toothache go away on its own?

 It is unlikely your toothache will go away on its own.
 Contrary to common belief, an occasional toothache isn’t normal.
 It is often a sign of a serious oral health issue, like a cavity or an infection.
-Discomfort originating from the gum tissue may subside, tooth pain is unlikely to stop without any treatment.
+Discomfort originating from the gum tissue may subside, but tooth pain is unlikely to stop without any treatment.
 Your emergency dentist will examine your mouth to find the source of your discomfort to prevent it from recurring.

 How should I sleep with dental pain?